pxa/ux-futures/README.md

 ## Location

-The conference will live stream on a 24 by 18 foot display in the lobby of the [Cyber Infrastructure Building](http://it.iu.edu/cib/).
+The conference will live stream on a 24 by 18 foot display in the lobby of the Cyberinfrastructure Building.

 ![IQ-Wall in the CIB lobby](https://cloud.githubusercontent.com/assets/347558/4631093/dc89a44a-53b2-11e4-9914-23996577e3c3.jpg)